Consider the last time you bought a gift online. Did you start your search on Google? If so, you’re not alone.

 3. Leverage Smart Bidding to meet your holiday goals.

 There are plenty of businesses who would love to put their ads at the top of Google Search.
-To determine which ads actually appear and in what order, Google uses a form of very fast auction.
-This occurs whenever someone makes a search or even visits a site that shows ads.
+To determine which ads actually appear and in what order, Google uses a lightning-fast ad auction.
+This occurs every time someone searches on Google or visits a site that shows ads.

 These instant digital auctions are not simply a matter of bidding the most money.
 Your ad’s rank is decided by three principal factors: